MOOT 33 NMR Conference

 Welcome to MOOT33 / Bienvenue au MOOT33

-The MOOT 33 conference has been postponed until fall 2022.
+The MOOT 33 conference is tenatively scheduled for Oct 21 & 22, 2022.
 We are very much looking forward to seeing you in Guelph then!

 MOOT Background and History: